limsim/rgbxmastree/README.md

 ***Note***: On some of the script I've left off the top most pixel (pixel #3) in the script because of personal preference.

-***Note 2***: A little mod that may make the tree a bit more visually pleasant is to put a paper code over the RGB xmas tree.
+***Note 2***: A little mod that may make the tree a bit more visually pleasing is to put a paper code over the RGB xmas tree.
 You can use a coffee filter or just cut a circle out of a piece of paper and roll it into a cone.
 This will help diffuse the light and make it look less pixelated.
 If you do do this it would also be a good idea to use a brighter setting for LEDs.

 ---